Father's Day: Bangladesh

 In Bangladesh there is no historical tradition of celebrating Father's Day (Bengali/Bangla: বাবা/আব্বু দিবস, Baba/abbu dibosh) and has been popularized by Western influences in the country.
 It is celebrated on the third Sunday of June, and is not a public holiday.
 Father's Day was not very popular and had been made more widespread by the Millennial and Generation Z communities all over the country through social media in recent times.
 Even though many religious families do not celebrate it, it is more widespread than ever.
-There is a popular phrase used by many parents: "Every day is father’s/mother's day, so you shall love your parents everyday."
+There is a popular phrase used by many parents: "Every day is father's/mother's day, so you shall love your parents everyday."
 Most people just wish their father a happy father's day, but many people from big cities go to a restaurant to celebrate, and many even have cake.
-Many others cut cake at home or order food online.
+Many others cut the cake at home or order food online.
 Some children may give small gifts to their father.